wultra/react-native-powerauth-mobile-sdk/docs/Troubleshooting.md

 # Troubleshooting

+## Upgrading SDK

+If you upgraded SDK to a newer major or minor version and encounter some problems, then please follow the [Migration Instructions](Migration-Instructions.md) first.

 ## Enable debug log

 In case you encounter a problem with this library, then try to turn-on a detailed debug log to provide a more information for the library developers: